KDE/digikam-doc/README.md

 **Linux:** `make epub`

 The epub ebook is generated in `build/epub` (e.g. with `/path/to/digikam-docs/build/epub`).
 Open the ebook by double click `DigikamManual.epub`.

+## Directories Hierarchy

+- LICENSES  : all licenses used in the project.
+- attic     : old DocBook implementations of this manual to backport as ReStructuredText.
+- build     : temporary dir created when documentation is compiled.
+- ressources: Sphinx templates customization.
+- digikam   : the main digiKam docbook and png files for the handbook.
+- po        : link to handbook translations files.
+- project   : some helpers scripts.
+- tests     : scripts to test repository contents with CI

 ## Get involved